sighupio/fury-kubernetes-monitoring/katalog/prometheus-operator/README.md

 ## Deployment

-You can deploy Prometheus Operator by running following command in the root of the project:
+You can deploy Prometheus Operator by running the following command in the root of the project:

 ```shell